bobbycomet/Appify/README.md

 - No data leaks to other profiles

 **Uninstall an app?
 Your data stays safe.** Reinstall later — everything is still there.

+**Light/Dark modes**

+**Want to take the data with you?** Just copy your folder .pwamanager (should be in your home directory, just choose show hidden files), and you can place it in a new computer for your profiles and everything else to work.
+This is for safety.
+I could add an import/export, but this way, if something broke in the import/export, you lose data; it will not mess up your data by doing it this way.

 #### Per-App Icons & Taskbar Identity
 No more "another Chrome window" confusion.